I am a Ph.D. candidate in Neuroscience institute at Princeton University where I am advised by Jonathan Pillow.

 (iv) Bayesian nonparametric latent variable models for large-scale neural recordings,

-(v) topographical neural net and Bayesian deep learning.
+(v) Bayesian neural networks and approximate Bayesian inference.

 Moreover, my interest also spans many data-driven research using statistical and machine learning tools for efficiently analyzing real world data, e.g. neural data, time series, geospatial data, speech data.